powhu/TKCalendarView/README.md

 ## About

-A calendar app used in the movie called 『[君の名は｡](http://www.kiminona.com/index.html)』
+A calendar flip animation used in the movie called 『[君の名は｡](http://www.kiminona.com/index.html)』

 Swipe to change date with page curl animation.
 Written in Swift 3.